lldietz/ICS_SFCM/README.md

 5)  If the file/folder you want not to be ignored by Git (i.e. not uploaded) is not present in the .gitignore file, write `echo 'FILENAME/FOLDERNAME' >> .gitignore`
 6)  Check contents of the .gitignore file (see step 4) to confirm the filename or foldername was added successfully

-Now anything listed in the .gitignore file will be ignored by GitLab and therefore not uploaded.
+Now anything listed in the .gitignore file will be ignored by GitHub and therefore not uploaded.

 ## 3) Data analysis